breviloquia-italica/pipeline/README.md

 `jupyterlab.sh` and `Makefile.hpc` are development tools used to prepare and run the pipeline in our HPC environment, and therefore are probably not of general interest.

-`requirements.txt` lists all Python dependencies as is customary.
+`requirements.txt` lists all Python dependencies, as is customary.

 ## Authors